 But, the truth is- multi-taskers often get stressed out, much more than single-taskers.

 In this blog, we are going to throw light on both sides of the table for Single Tasking vs Multitasking.
-I advocate my vote towards single-tasking so I will be sharing few benefits of single tasking.
+I advocate my vote towards single-tasking over multi task person.
+So I will be sharing few benefits of single tasking people.

 Let’s discuss this highly opinionated topic in more detail.
 Keep reading further, as I will also share my personal and three other popular methods to increase focus.